See the spring 2016 fellowship awardees below.

-If you would like to be the next fellowship awardee send us your application and tell us about your research project.
+Would you like to be the next EASL fellowship awardee?
+Send us your application and tell us about your research project!

 Short-term training is open to all registered EASL members, aiming to enhance the mobility of investigators within different European institutions through actively promoting scientific exchange among research units in Hepatology.

-EASL offers a total yearly grant of €24,000 (12 x €2,000 per month).
-This amount is divided between the total number of successful awardees, according to the length of fellowships requested by the applicants.
+EASL offers a yearly grant of €24,000 (12 x €2,000 per month) divided by the total number of successful awardees, according to the length of fellowships requested by the applicants.
 The maximum length of each fellowship must not exceed 3 months.